ERDDAP

 Decompressing a large compressed NetCDF 4 / HDF 5 data file can take 10

-or more seconds.
-So multiple simultaneous requests to datasets with
+So, multiple simultaneous requests to datasets with

 data stored in compressed files can put a severe strain on any server.